soobinkiki/soobinkiki.github.io/README.md

 ## User Stories
 - The game starts when the user clicks the start button
 - Once the games start, the user will be able to type the numbers.
 There will be a remaining time bar (probably 5~10 seconds/TBU)
-- When the one player types one number and hits enter and the the message will display as "it's next player's turn" and the game continues....
+- When the player types one number and hits enter and the the message will display as "it's next player's turn" and the game continues....
 - When one of the players types the incorrect numbers, the game will just stop unless the user clicks the "TRY AGAIN" button
 - Button
     - TRY AGAIN: When the game has the winner, the button will re-start the game
     - MAIN: Going back to the main page

 ## MVP Checklist
-1. Get the HTML and basic CSS/ Remaining time functionalities done by Monday or Tuesday
+1. Get the HTML and basic CSS/ 'Remaining time' functionalities done by Monday or Tuesday
-2. User input functinalities done by Wednesday and find bugs by Friday(or Saturday)
+2. User input functinalities and find bugs by Friday(or Saturday)
 3. Mostly working on the styling and designing the project on Saturday and Sunday

 ## Stretch goals